woydziak/IGEL-Docs/Docs/HOWTO-Imprivata-Notes.md

 **Q:** How to verify the Imprivata Appliance Certificate

 **A:** IGEL supports the Imprivata appliance cert(s) in either the .crt or .cer format.
 Newer appliances often download as a .crt.
 When uploading the certificate to UMS, make sure to select the file as "SSL Certificate".
 Once the certificate is deployed to the device, it will install in the /wfs/ca-certs directory.
 On the device the certificate can be verified by opening a terminal window and running the following command `cd /wfs/ca-certs; openssl verify ssoCA.crt`  or `cd /wfs/ca-certs; openssl verify ssoCA.cer`

+**Q:** How to reset device in appliance mode if the agent installation is no longer working?

+**A:** One method is to move the device from directory that has a profile configured for appliance mode.
+This will clear off the Imprivata agent and then reenable it without a factory reset.